TedHusted/awake/awake.md/awake.md

 Phoebe: Not ideal.
 Those tunnels may be compromised.

-Their implants pulse again.
+Their implants pulse.
 Another transmission.

-Idisi: Oceanus, Echo Squad is rerouting through the cargo lifts.
+Idisi: Oceanus, Delta Squad is rerouting through the cargo lifts.
 If you move now, we can trap them in a pincer maneuver.

 Oceanus: Understood. — Phoebe, we have to hurry.